souleymanefaye/global-offshore-wealth-2001-2021/README.md

 **Locational Banking Statistics from the Bank for International Settlements (BIS)**

 Data on the country breakdown of cross-border positions by nationality of reporting banks are publicly available in the BIS website at https://www.bis.org/statistics/full_data_sets.htm.
-The data are downloaded by the file `4a-import-bis.do`.
+The data are downloaded by the file `4a-import-bis.do` and stored as a stata data file `work-data\locational.dta`.
-:warning: From January 2024 on, the data will not longer appear in the link provided above, as it will be disseminated through the [BIS data portal](https://data.bis.org/bulkdownload).
+From January 2024 on, the data will not longer appear in the link provided above, as it will be disseminated through the [BIS data portal](https://data.bis.org/bulkdownload).

 ## Computational requirements